-Wing Lei – Wynn’s signature restaurant is Wing Lei, a one star Michelin eatery.
-Serving food in Cantonese style, a 6 course evening set meal is available for $1380 per person, which must be enjoyed by 2 patrons at least.
+Wing Lei – Wynn’s signature restaurant is Wing Lei, a two star Michelin eatery.
+Serving food in Cantonese style, a 6 course tasting menu runs $1,888 per person, with an additional $600 for wine pairing, or $260 with tea.

 Wing Lei is open from 11:30 am to 3 pm Mondays to Saturdays and from 10:30 am to 3:30 pm on Sundays and public holidays.
 Dinner everyday is from 6:00 pm to 11:00 pm at night.

 Cafe Encore – Cafe Encore’s menu is a mix of East and West headlined by standard Asian dishes like noodles ($88 to $168), rice ($108 to $188), baked rice and spaghetti ($118 to $128) and special dishes ($88 to $168).